pweisenburger/dslparadise/README.md

 }
 ```

-Where `await` is conveniently injected *only* into the scope in which it was meaningful: inside the `await{}` block.
-This allows both convenience as well as safety and hygiene: `await` is no longer cluttering up your global namespace or waiting to throw a RuntimeException if you accidentally use it, which is the best of both worlds.
+Where `await` is conveniently injected *only* into the scope in which it was
+meaningful: inside the `await { ... }` block.
+This allows both convenience as
+well as safety and hygiene, which is the best of both worlds.

-Another example of this kind of use case would be [JScala](https://github.com/nau/jscala), a Scala macro DSL which compiles the captured block to Javascript:
+Another example of this kind of use case would be
+[JScala](http://github.com/nau/jscala), a Scala macro DSL which compiles the
+captured block to Javascript:

 ```scala
 import org.jscala._